aaronjorbin/bigwp-sep-2014/notes.md

-Axiums are ideas we use to start reasoning that are so fundamentaly true, we use them to define what is true.
+Axiums are ideas we use to start our reasoning that are so fundamentaly true, we use them to define what is true.
 They come from a Greek term that roughly translates to 'that which commends itself as evident.'
 They are phrases as simple as:

 A + B = B + A One look at this phrase and we understand the truth within it.
 Many different fields have Axiums.